U.S. does not plan cyber sanctions before Xi visit

 That is in part because of fear of retaliation and in part because it could make it harder to do business with existing partners that might be sanctioned.

-The tech industry in general cares more about expanding access to the Chinese market, which is expected to be a major topic at the Seattle meetings that Xi will have with the heads of Microsoft Corp.
-(MSFT.O), Apple Inc. (AAPL.O) and other companies.
+The tech industry in general cares more about expanding access to the Chinese market, which is expected to be a major topic at the Seattle meetings that Xi will have with the heads of Microsoft Corp., Apple Inc. and other companies.

 (Reporting By Mark Hosenball and Joseph Menn; Writing by Arshad Mohammed; Editing by Alan Crosby)